cloud-native-everything/mapt-clab/README.md

 # Work in progress!

+* This branch replaces the SR-Linux node with SR-OS node
+* OpenWRT is not currently working with MAP-T.

 # MAPT Demo with containerlab
 Welcome to the MAPT (Mapping of Address and Port with Translation) Demo with containerlab!